Romulo-Moraes/Assembly-Toolkit/8. Functions/README.md

 ```
 A common question that usually appears is: what happens whether i don't put a RET opcode at the end of my functions/procedures?

-The answer is usually simple, however, is good to remember that, to the computer, the instructions is like a huge string of bits, without begin and without end, so if your procedure starts exactly before the _start, your program will just "start over", because the next instruction of the last in your function is the first of the _start.
+The answer is usually simple, however, is good to remember that, to the computer, the instructions is like a huge string of bits, without begin and without end, so if your procedure starts exactly before the _start symbol, your program will just "start over", because the next instruction of the last in your function is the first of the _start.

 ## 8.7 Fetching stack arguments
 As said previously in a preview (7.
 Stack), you can choose to where the CPU will look when fetching a value using RBP.
 Having in mind that the stack growns down, and the allocation of memory also works in the same way, [rbp+-1] will look to one byte below the RBP pointer, and [rbp+1] will look to one byte above.
 Here's a visual example.